-Science Action Steps Who When Training Budget Initiate TLCC tutoring sessions focused on science-related concerns Guidance Ongoing 0 Counselor Provide small COL tutoring sessions for students taking specific college courses Science Ongoing (after school or Friday science workshops) instructor Include Friday sessions regarding scientific terminology and reasoning Science Ongoing instructor Encourage students to take courses such as biology, chemistry, physics, earth/space, Guidance When scheduling etc. that will specifically help them prepare for success on the ACT/SAT Counselor
+Science Action Steps Who When Training Budget Initiate TLCC tutoring sessions focused on science-related concerns Guidance Counselor Ongoing 0 Provide small COL tutoring sessions for students taking specific college courses (after school or Friday science workshops) Science instructor Ongoing Include Friday sessions regarding scientific terminology and reasoning Science instructor Ongoing Encourage students to take courses such as biology, chemistry, physics, earth/space, etc. that will specifically help them prepare for Guidance Counselor When success on the ACT/SAT scheduling

-For required training, specify what training is, who will participate and when it will occur
+\For required training, specify what training is, who will participate and when it will occur

-List any activities that will require cost and estimate expected expenditure
+\\List any activities that will require cost and estimate expected expenditure

-Category 5: Social Studies Performance Targets (Trish)
+Category 5: Social Studies Performance Targets

 - 1. COL Social Studies Performance Target 1: The percentage of COL U.S. History EOC Exam participants meeting proficiency as identified by the Florida Department of Education will meet or exceed the school's average performance for that last three years (2016 Percentage = 100%) (Average Percentage 2014-2016 = 99%) - 2.
-COL Social Studies Performance Target 2: The percentage of COL completers in AMH1010 and 1020 earning a "C" or higher will meet or exceed 83% (2016 Percentage = 97.14%) (Average Percentage 2014-2016 = 93.87%)
+COL Social Studies Performance Target 2: The percentage of COL completers in AMH1010 and 1020 earning a "C" or higher will meet or exceed 83% (2016 Percentage = 97.55%) (Average Percentage 2014-2016 = 91.17%) - 3.
+COL Social Studies Performance Target 3: The percentage of COL completers in AMH1010 and 1020 earning a "B" or higher will meet or exceed 75% (2016 Percentage = 82.28%) (Average Percentage 2014-2016 = 82.78%)